LearnByCheating/javascript-tutorial/README.md

 ------------------------------------------------------------

-## Tutorial Files and Folders
+## 1. Tutorial Files and Folders

 Each tutorial in the series includes example code.

 To follow along, copy/paste or type the code in a JavaScript file.
 For the later tutorials and the project there are also HTML and module files.

-The code from each tutorial is also in this project in either a
+The code from each tutorial is also in this project in either:
   - Stand-alone JavaScript files (e.g., arrays.js, classes.js, conditionals.js, etc.).
   - Or directories containing JavaScript, HTML, and module files (e.g., dom, errors, event-loop, etc.).